Tips and ideas on rewarding kids for doing their chores

 Extra phone time

 This age they have a ton of responsibility, they can even hold a job.
 They want time with their friends, significant other, and they want to drive.
-You can still reward them for helping around the house.
-You can take them out to dinner and pay, you can plan a family vacation with them, you could bend the curfew a little, or give them more drive time with of course limits.
+Rewards for older children can be as simple as taking them out to lunch or dinner,or let them stay out passed their curfew every once in awhile.

 Reward them with more drive time